 Most of the present audience had not seen this perspective before and am so grateful and thankful that they played along with me and shared their insights and glimpses they occasionally had of what is shown as ‘i’ here!
 So they acknowledged they had experienced this dimension at some points in their life but mostly unknowingly and unconsciously.

 So here all we were doing is sharing a system to reach there consciously; a system that has been established by the sages of Himalayas who themselves have trodden the path and left the trail for us.

 And breath is one of the more tangible aspects to get hold onto to and train this mind-body complex and get more productive in one’s day to day life.

 We worked on how to train the body, before one trains the breath in order to slow down the mind.
 So through this workshop we were able to create an awareness about the most important function happening in the human mechanism — Breathing! and realizing that it is not an involuntary, unconscious process.
 It’s very much a conscious process.
 And once one becomes aware of it, one gets in charge of their own thought process, emotions and decisions.
-And so one gets in charge of one’s own life!
-And hence can design it the way one needs it.
+And as one gets in charge of one’s own life; one can design it the way one needs it.

 But there’s a map and a system to transition from unconscious to conscious (in the diagram from left — right).
 And that’s what participants received gracefully in this workshop through the presence of the teachings of Himalayan Masters.

 I end this article here by sharing the short film we made in India with the young nuns; this simple and profound practice will widen the perception and perspective of one’s own life.